softlayer/sl-ember-store/README.md

 What this library **DOES** do is allow you to work with models that do not have to be pre-defined.
 Having a dependency on [sl-ember-modelize](https://github.com/softlayer/sl-ember-modelize), this libary is able to dynamically set data returned from an endpoint onto the correct model objects without having any knowledge of the data it will be receiving.

+This library is also compatible with [Ember Inspector](https://github.com/emberjs/ember-inspector)

 ---

 # Demo